This Haunting Road Trip Through Michigan Ghost Towns Is One You Won’t Forget

 What is the oldest town in Michigan?

+The oldest town in Michigan is Sault Ste.
+Marie.
 Here in The Great Lakes State, history abounds.
-It’s richest in places like Sault Ste.
+It's richest in places like Sault Ste.
 Marie, the oldest town in Michigan.
 This community traces its roots back to the 1660s when early French missionaries arrived.

 Can I visit any abandoned places in Michigan?

 Longing to learn about the past?
-Our architectural accomplishments can tell you quite a bit about the people that call this great state home.
+Our architectural accomplishments can tell you quite a bit about the people who call this great state home.
 You can quench your hunger for urban archaeology at abandoned bridges and by taking advantage of seasonal tours at purportedly haunted landmarks.

 What are the most haunted places in Michigan?